arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-gs/content.md

 PWM can be used to control the brightness in smart lighting systems, the speed of motors and it is usually used in audio and video amplifiers.
 In this tutorial you will see a similar method to how it is used to control brightness in lighting systems.
 Using PWM is an efficient way of providing electrical power when the state is somewhere between on and off.
 The same is true for controlling a motor with PWM, allowing for better speed stability.
 Making it possible for the motor to run at slower speeds without stalling.

->On the Portenta the pins PA8, PC6, PC7, PG7, PJ11, PK1, and PH15 support PWM.
+On the Portenta H7 the pins PA8, PC6, PC7, PG7, PJ11, PK1, and PH15 support PWM.

 ## Instructions